Thank you, you have successfully subscribed to our newsletter! Enjoy reading our tips and recommendations.

 Meritage has built over 90,000 homes since its inception in 1985.
 All of its homes are Energy Star compliant.
 Meritage currently builds in nine states: Arizona, California, Colorado, Florida, Georgia, North Carolina, South Carolina, Tennessee and Texas.
 The company has been named Texas Builder of the Year five times.

-- Homes for seniors available: Meritage offers an "Active Adult" package for seniors who are still active and want to move into a vibrant neighborhood, not a retirement community.
+Homes for seniors available: Meritage offers an "Active Adult" package for seniors who are still active and want to move into a vibrant neighborhood, not a retirement community.

-- Energy-efficient homes: Every Meritage home complies with Energy Star requirements, ensuring that homeowners will save money on their utility bills and reduce their carbon footprint.
+Energy-efficient homes: Every Meritage home complies with Energy Star requirements, ensuring that homeowners will save money on their utility bills and reduce their carbon footprint.

-- Luxury homes available: Those interested in living in a larger, more luxurious home can order the from company’s Monterey line of building plans.
+Luxury homes available: Those interested in living in a larger, more luxurious home can order the from company’s Monterey line of building plans.

-- Offers charitable contributions as well as homes: Meritage works closely with Homes for the Homefront, a foundation that secures safe housing for veterans and military families.
+Offers charitable contributions as well as homes: Meritage works closely with Homes for the Homefront, a foundation that secures safe housing for veterans and military families.

-- Financing options: Prospective buyers can apply for a mortgage online through MTH Mortgage, an affiliate of Meritage Homes.
+Financing options: Prospective buyers can apply for a mortgage online through MTH Mortgage, an affiliate of Meritage Homes.

-Meritage Homes Company Profile
+Meritage Homes Company Information

 - Company Name: